Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

 # Learning Objectives for Mathematically Informed Communication

 - **Discrete Structures**:
-  - Given the opportunity to input, store, and output a new type of data, the learner will pick the correct discrete structure (e.g., a number, set, sequence, dictionary, or tree) and then:
+  - Given the opportunity to input, store, and output a type of data, the learner will pick the correct discrete structure (e.g., a number, set, sequence, dictionary, or tree) and then:
     - Implement it and integrate it into a correct, well-tested, and well-documented Python program consisting of between one hundred and five hundred lines of code.
-    - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new type of data.
+    - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the type of data.
   - Given the formal definition of a discrete structure, the learner will correctly translate it into a Python program, bearing in mind the ways in which the working system may diverge from the formal definition due to, for